Reid Ryan: Post-playing career

-Along with his father, his brother Reese, and former Astros part-owner Don Sanders, Ryan is the CEO and president of Ryan-Sanders Baseball, Inc., a group that owns the Round Rock Express of the Class AAA Pacific Coast League and the Corpus Christi Hooks of the Class AA Texas League.
+Along with his father, his brother Reese, and former Astros part-owner Don Sanders, Ryan is the CEO and president of Ryan-Sanders Baseball, Inc., a group that owns the Round Rock Express of the Class AAA Pacific Coast League.
 He is on the board of trustees for Major League Baseball.

 On May 16, 2013, the Astros announced hiring Ryan as their president, following the resignation of George Postolos.
 The Astros won the 2017 World Series and won the 2019 American League pennant.
 Reid Ryan was demoted by the Astros after the 2019 World Series when Houston Astros sign stealing scandal came to light.
 He returned as CEO of Ryan-Sanders in 2020.

 Reid was the executive producer of the "Facing Nolan" documentary.

 Personal life

 Ryan and his wife, Nicole, have three children, including a son who has cerebral palsy.